Arbitrage007/Stemming-for-Tigrinya/README.md

-# Stemming-Tigrigna-Document
+# Stemming-For-Tigrigna
-* **This is simple algorithm for _Stemming Tigrigna Document_.**
+* **This is a simple algorithm for _Stemming Tigrigna Document_.**
 > NOTE!
-This algorithm is not advanced algorithm.
+This algorithm is not an advanced algorithm.

 * `Stemming` is the process of reducing inflected (or sometimes derived) words to their word stem, base or root form generally a written word form.

 # Installing NLTK in Windows
-* This is with the assumption that, you have python installed.
-If you don't have.
-So, first step is to install python from [https://www.python.org/downloads/](https://www.python.org/downloads/) and follow the steps.
+* This is with the assumption that you have python installed.
+If you don't have, the first step is to install python from [https://www.python.org/downloads/](https://www.python.org/downloads/) and follow the steps.

 * Open terminal and the enter below command (Python 3).
 ~~~